trooood/ma4830-major-ca/README.md

 i will also focus on being able to specify which file to read the arb waveform from

 the important value to be sent to the oscilloscope is **wave_buffer[i]**

+### update about updating line
+see example code CLK_signal.c
+to prevent the output from flooding the terminal while the wave is generated